 While attending the Midwest Writers Workshop, I posted a summary of a talk given by Marcus Sakey and John Gilstrap.
-Sakey advised that query letters, if any good, would result in a 75% "send me something" response.
+Sakey advised that query letters, if any good, would result in a 75 percent "send me something" response.

 I had no idea what a bomb I was throwing by tweeting and blogging that principle.
 Thus, I asked Marcus to write a guest post further elaborating on it.
 Here he is!

-I was attending the Midwest Writers Workshop at the time, where along with my buddy John Gilstrap, I gave a presentation on “The Secrets of Getting Published.”
-One of the things I said was that a properly written query letter should result in at least 75% of agents requesting the manuscript.
+I was attending the Midwest Writers Workshop at the time, where, along with my buddy John Gilstrap, I gave a presentation on “The Secrets of Getting Published.”
+One of the things I said was that a properly written query letter should result in at least 75 percent of agents requesting the manuscript.

 My host, the delightful Jane Friedman, tweeted this, and many of you disagreed with me rather strongly.